Gouwe (river): History

-The Gouwe was formed around 1222 as a reservoir for the adjacent polders, this was needed as peat excavation lead to a stream of peat going southward towards the Hollandse IJssel.
+The Gouwe was formed around 1222 as a reservoir for the adjacent polders, this was needed as peat excavation led to a stream of peat going southward towards the Hollandse IJssel.
 A second part was then dug towards the Oude Rijn.
 With time the river also became important for shipping.
 This made Gouda an important city for shipping and one of the most affluent in Holland.
 The Gouwe was historically part of the primary (and prescribed) shipping-route in Holland, connecting Dordrecht in the south with Haarlem and - later on - with Amsterdam to the north.
 These cities, together with the Counts of Holland who collected tolls at Gouda and at Spaarndam, maintained this arrangement - to the dissatisfaction of the cities of Delft and Leiden, which this route bypassed.

 Today the Gouwe remains an important shipping-route.
 At the Oude Rijn, river travel can be continued north over the Aar Canal.
 It also functions as the main water outlet for the Rijnland region.